18 Author Lessons for a New Year: Living With Intention

 Recently, I started tracking my time using a tool called Toggl.
 For example, I track the time spent outlining and writing each book.
 You can track your time down to a project level.

 What I love about the tool is its integration with Trello.
 I created deep work time blocks within Trello.
 When I focus on one of these deep time blocks, I just push a button, and Toggl starts to track my time.
+Here’s an excellent write-up on the tool.

 I can track time down to the task level.
 This lets me know how much time I’m spending on writing versus administrative tasks.
 I also use toggl to track my time on client projects.